 ExpressVPN offers user-friendly apps for most operating systems and devices, including routers and set-top boxes.
 The apps are simple to use and include leak protection thanks to their integrated Network Lock feature, which is a VPN kill switch.

-If you enjoy streaming, ExpressVPN does a good job of unblocking all the major services (except for occasional problems with BBC iPlayer) and is fast enough to give good quality HD playback.
+If you enjoy streaming, ExpressVPN does a good job of unblocking all the major services (except for occasional problems with BBC iPlayer) and is fast enough to give good-quality HD playback.
 If torrenting is your thing, ExpressVPN’s combination of strong encryption and reliable kill switch should keep your IP address safely hidden while you download content.

 We should also point out that ExpressVPN has a very large network of VPN servers spread across 90+ countries and has had their security and no-logs VPN status affirmed by third-party audits.
 In short, you can be confident that ExpressVPN will keep you safe online.

 ExpressVPN offers a full range of split tunneling features.
 As is common for services that support it, split tunneling is available for Windows and Android.
 But ExpressVPN doesn’t stop there.
 Split tunneling is a feature in their Mac OS and router apps as well.
+Setting up the VPN split tunneling feature with ExpressVPN is simple.
+All you need to do is enable it within the VPN app, as you can see below.

 The VPN router support is particularly interesting.
 It would allow you to apply split tunneling to all sorts of devices that would otherwise not be able to use the feature.
+We also tested out this feature in our review of the Vilfo VPN router.

 ExpressVPN is a little more expensive than our other picks, but if you want a reliable VPN that can do split tunneling on the greatest variety of devices, ExpressVPN could be the answer.